-Asking questions about accounts
+Asking questions of the auditor about the accounts

-- Q: Who can ask questions about the accounts and accounting records? - A: Anybody can ask a question, but only local electors can ask questions formally.
-You should first ask your authority about the accounts.
-If you are a local elector, you can also ask the external auditor.
+- Q: Who can ask questions about the accounts and accounting records? - A: Anybody can ask the auditor a question, but only local electors can ask questions formally.
+You should first however ask your authority about the accounts as that is the most efficient way of addressing any issues.
+If you are a local elector, you can also ask the auditor.

-Your right to ask questions of the external auditor is enshrined in law.
-However, while the auditor will answer your questions where possible, they are not always obliged to do so.
-For example, the question might be better answered by another organisation, require investigation beyond the auditor's remit, or involve disproportionate cost (which is borne by the local taxpayer).
+Your right to ask questions of the auditor is enshrined in law.
+However, while the auditor will answer your questions where possible, they are not always obliged to do so - which is another reason for asking the authority first.
+So, for example, the question might be better answered by another organisation, require investigation beyond the auditor's remit, or involve disproportionate cost (which is borne by the local taxpayer).